Netherlands Armed Forces: Foundation in law and purpose

 This means that the role and responsibility of the Dutch military in international stability and peacekeeping is constitutionally determined.

 The same article of the constitution determines that supreme command of the Dutch military resides with the Government of the Netherlands.
-This has been the case since the constitution was changed in 1983; before then, supreme command of the armed forces of the Netherlands was held by the King of the Netherlands.
+This has been the case since the constitution was changed in 1983; before then, supreme command of the armed forces of the Netherlands was held by the Monarch.

 Overview

-Organisation
+Organization

 The existence of, authority over, and tasks of the armed forces are determined in the constitution of the Netherlands.
 The Government, which consists of cabinet members led by the Prime Minister and the King, functions as the head of the armed forces.
 Although service members swear allegiance to the King of the Netherlands, the monarch does not hold the position of commander-in-chief.
 Therefore, in practice, important decisions are made by Cabinet, while the Minister of Defence assumes political responsibility over the Ministry.

 The Ministry of Defence is the government ministry which is responsible for formulating and executing defence policy.
-The ministry consists of the Minister, State Secretary, the Central Staff, the Netherlands Armed Forces and two independent support organisations.
-The Central Staff (Bestuursstaf) of the Ministry comprises several directorates responsible for executing policy, advising the Minister and State Secretary, and controlling the Defence organisation.
-The Central Staff is led by the highest civil servant of the defence organisation, the Secretary General.
+The ministry consists of the Minister, State Secretary, the Central Staff, the Netherlands Armed Forces and two independent support organizations.
+The Central Staff (Bestuursstaf) of the Ministry comprises several directorates responsible for executing policy, advising the Minister and State Secretary, and controlling the Defence organization.
+The Central Staff is led by the highest civil servant of the defence organization, the Secretary General.
 Moreover, the Central Staff incorporates the Defence Staff, which is the highest military organ under command of the Chief of Defence.
 The Chief of Defence is the military leader of the Netherlands Armed Forces and the most senior military adviser to the Minister of Defence.
 The Chief of Defence has command over the Armed Forces, the Netherlands Special Operations Command (NLD SOCOM) and the Defence Cyber Command.
-Several special executive organisations, including the Military Intelligence and Security Service and the office of the Inspector General, are incorporated into the Central Staff as well.
+Several special executive organizations, including the Military Intelligence and Security Service and the office of the Inspector General, are incorporated into the Central Staff as well.

 Personnel

 The Netherlands Armed Forces are a professional military, conscription in the Netherlands having been suspended in 1996 with the exception of Aruba and Curaçao.
-All military branches and specialties are open to female recruits.
-In October 2018 the Ministry of Defence announced that the submarine service will also accept female recruits for positions as officer, NCO and sailor.
+All military branches are open to female recruits.
+In 2018 the Ministry of Defence announced that the submarine service will begin accepting female recruits for positions as officer, NCO and sailor.

-The Dutch Ministry of Defence employs over 66,000 personnel, including both civilian and military personnel.
-The distribution of personnel in the Defence organisation, including the Armed Forces, on 1 July 2020 was as follows:
+The Dutch Ministry of Defence employs over 70,000 personnel, including both civilian and military personnel.
+The distribution of personnel in the Defence organization, including the Armed Forces, on 1 September 2025 was as follows:

+In March 2025 it was announced that the Dutch government wants to increase the size of the Netherlands Armed Forces from 70,000 to 200,000 personnel.